samr93750/tech-diary/Go programming language.md

 - 2. for each loop
 - range iterates over elements for different data structures (so not only arrays and slices)
 - for arrays and slices , range provides the index and values for each element.
+### IF Else statement
+if something=something{
+do this...
+}

+Break statement
+   - terminates for loop
+   - and continues with the code right after the for loop ( inout case we don't have any code)
+#### continue

+skip the current process and skip to the next iteration

+#### elseif statement

+we can have unlimited else if statement.

+End of a loop
+ -- a loop continues as long as  a condition is true
+ --- we can handle that using for loop condition infinite Loop
+-- infinite loop = a loop that repeats endlessly, as the condition is always true.

+### user input validation
+ - handling bad user inputs.
+len  returns the length of a variables according to its type.

+### switch statement
+- is best case for if else statement. e.g city:= "london"

+    switch city{

+    case "newyork":

+        //something

+    case "singapore":

+        //something

+    case "berlin":

+        //something

+    case "london":

+        //something

+    }